castro-gzlz/mr-plotter/README.md

 ### Example 5: Two-column plots and more interior models

-*mr-plotter* can also produce paper-ready two-column plots and include a wide range of state-of-the-art interior models.
+*mr-plotter* can also produce paper-quality two-column plots and include a wide range of [state-of-the-art interior models](#models--include-theoretical-models).
 In this example we simply contextualize the super-dense super-Earth K2-229 b ([Santerne et al. 2018](https://ui.adsabs.harvard.edu/abs/2018NatAs...2..393S/abstract)) by including the maximum mantle collisional stripping model by [Marcus et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...712L..73M/abstract) and some isodensity lines.
 The procedure to include new models from the literature is the same as that shown in the previous examples.
 In Section [[MODELS]](#models--include-theoretical-models) we detail each model implemented in *mr-plotter*.
 Enjoy :smiley:.

 ```
 python mr-plotter.py example5.ini